Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 ## Socket breakdown

 - If a user is logged in
-  The socket sends to them the data update every x seconds | 4s - 5s Only The Image update gets processed every x minute | 1s - 3s
+  The socket sends to them the data update every x seconds | 5s Only The Image update gets processed every x minute | 25s

+## Video States

+- 0 = In Recording
+- 1 = Recording Finished (Nothing running)
+- 2 = In Rendering
+- 3 = Rendering Finished (Whole video process finished)